 Sources: Railroads and the Making of Modern America, University of Nebraska, Lincoln (Rail Network).
 US Census Bureau (Urban Population).

 The dominantly rural society of the South was mainly serviced by penetration lines seeking to connect the agricultural hinterland to ports where surpluses were exported (e.g. New Orleans & Charleston).
 As such, the network was not very cohesive.
-The more urbanized North developed a network based on interconnecting its main urban centers and agricultural regions in the Midwest in a complex lattice.
-At the end of the Civil War, the expansion of the network would resume as well as its level of integration.
+The more urbanized North developed a network that interconnected its main urban centers and agricultural regions in the Midwest in a complex lattice.
+At the end of the Civil War, the expansion of the network would resume, as well as its level of integration.